mjg042/TrafficSignClassifierHW/README.md

 ### Test Model on New Images

+A key indicator of model quality is whether or not it is effective at predicting classifications of new, never seen before images.

 #### Acquiring New Images

+I downloaded a lot of images from Google Images representing German traffic signs.
+I cropped and scaled them to 32x32 images and used them as a sort of new validation set.

 #### Performance on New Images

+Despite getting excellent results for predicting the validation set, my predictive model was terrible at predicting the classifications of the new images.
+In fact, it was so bad I think I may have done the testing incorrectly.
+I didn't predict any of the new images correctly.

 #### Model Certainty - Softmax Probabilities